Important notice for borrowers

 - Interest payments on debt.
 While Borrowers may enter into appropriate interest rate hedging arrangements, a rise in interest rates is likely to adversely affect the ability of a Borrower to repay its debts.

-For the purposes of these risk warnings, reference to 'Borrowers' are those borrower companies which make applications for loans via the SME Platform Ltd. website.
+For the purposes of these risk warnings, reference to 'Borrowers' are those borrower companies which make applications for loans via the SME Platform Ltd. platform.